-Benefits will be provided for a second (and third, if necessary) opinion consultation to determine the Medical Necessity of an elective surgical procedure.
+Benefits will be provided for a second (and third, if necessary) opinion consultation for an elective surgical procedure sought by a Covered Person to determine.
 An elective surgical procedure is one that can be scheduled in advance; that is, it is not an emergency or of a life-threatening nature.
 Benefits for the second (and third, if necessary) opinion will be paid as any other Sickness.